Viktor Glondys: Start of World War II and resignation

 Andreas Schmidt (pictured here) advocated for Glondys resigning during World War II, which he eventually managed to force him to do.

-Early in the year of 1939, on 15 January, Glondys declared his accession to the National Renaissance Front to Patriarch Miron of Romania, which had become the sole monopoly party in Romania following Carol II dissolving all other parties, which directly embraced Nazism.
+Early in the year of 1939, on 15 January, Glondys declared his accession to the National Renaissance Front to Patriarch Miron of Romania, which had become the sole monopoly party in Romania following Carol II dissolving all other parties which directly embraced Nazism.
 He also prepared an agreement with Helmut Wolff, reversing his previous moves and allowing "appropriate participation" from members of the Völkisch movement, which was a decisive change.
-He also in March started urging in cultural pride and loyalty to the Saxon diaspora abroad and to be proud of their German identity, saying they should balance loyalty to their host countries and also devote themselves to their ancestry to instill pride in "German roots".
+In March, he began promoting cultural pride and loyalty in the Saxon diaspora abroad and urging them to be proud of their German identity, saying they should balance loyalty to their host countries and also devote themselves to their ancestry to instill pride in "German roots".
 A few days later, in what was one of the most important decisions for the relationship between the church and Nazism, a meeting of the consistory happened.
 Despite Hans Otto Roth's objections, Wolff was able to succeed in getting Glondys to push through an order on 3 March which stated that all church employees were to place themselves in the service of the collaboration between the church and the National Labour Front and to promote the front's movements within the German ethnic minority.
 On 24 February 1939, according to some sources, an entry in Glondys' diary revealed that he declared his entry into National Labour Front, handing over his decision to Wolff, where he noted that he declared in his oath that it would not bring him into conflict with his obligations as bishop or affect the duties of the church.
-This diary entry was later debated because Böhm, a historian on the topic, claimed that it solely stated he joined the National Renaissance Front (a symbolic gesture because it was the sole representation) while others disputed that it was him joining the National Labour Front (which was under Nazi control and would've signalled direct alignment).
+This diary entry was later debated because Böhm, a historian on the topic, claimed that it solely stated he joined the National Renaissance Front (a symbolic gesture because it was the sole representation) while others disputed that it was him joining the National Labour Front (which was under Nazi control and would have signalled direct alignment).